enthusiastic-js/form-observer/docs/form-validity-observer/README.md

 <details>
   <summary>Justification</summary>

 If your forms are [progressively enhanced](https://learn.svelte.dev/tutorial/progressive-enhancement), you will already be satisfying this requirement.
 Leveraging the `name` attribute enables users who lack access to JavaScript to use your forms.
-Moreover, the `name` attribute enables many well-known form-related tools to identify fields without causing friction with developers.
+Moreover, the `name` attribute enables many well-known form-related tools to identify fields without causing friction for developers.
 Given these realities, this restriction seems reasonable to us.

 </details>